 Moreover, this company, one of the most experienced in the field, offers almost every possible additional feature.
 Some of them, such as automatic fall detection, are the most affordable out of all medical alert systems.
-Plus, they offer free spouse monitoring with all of their home-based options.
+Plus, the company offers free spouse monitoring with all of its home-based options.
 Although no long-term contract is required, we recommend a longer commitment.
-But read on because we’ll explain how their fees get less appealing if you opt for making month-to-month payments.
+But read on because we’ll explain how the fees get less appealing if you opt for making month-to-month payments.

 This LifeFone system uses a nearly identical white base unit as Medical Guardian’s Classic Guardian.
 The only thing that differs is the company logo.
 Still, we liked its minimalist design.
 Note that medical alert companies not making their equipment is a fairly common practice.

 Apart from the shared base unit, if we compare LifeFone vs. Medical Guardian, similarities quickly start to disappear.
 Though their waterproof help pendants have the same specified 1300-foot range, they are differently designed, and everything else about their services differs.